Searching for the perfect waves in Corsica

 Yokohama and Tokyo have always been business centers and trading bases since the early Meiji period.

-Some neighbourhoods have kept their historical architecture, making them testimonies of the time passing by, while subjected to the influence of modern western-style buildings.
+Some neighborhoods have kept their historical architecture, making them testimonies of the time passing by, while subjected to the influence of modern western-style buildings.

 A condensed version of the African continent

 Today finally at peace and willing to turn the page on the horrors of the past, Rwanda, also known as “the Country of the Thousand Hills", offers a condensed version of the African continent.
 There is the usual wildlife with zebras, elephants, giraffes… roaming around the savannah but also a mountainous rainforest sheltering gorillas and chimpanzees in the middle of a luxuriant and breathtaking flora.

 Beyond its exceptional nature, Rwanda has also a rich cultural heritage as shown in folk dancing, colorful craftsmanship or vibrant local markets.

 In Nepal, ancestral customs are the highlights of numerous religious festivals that attract huge crowds.
 They take place in magnificent temples where sadhus, monks who have renounced all material ties, officiate.

 We follow Shivadas who treks along dizzyingly steep trails in the Langtang mountains for a spectacular pilgrimage.

 His destination is the lake of Gosaikunda, at an altitude of 4,380m, to honor the god Shiva.